If there is one thing that we all can agree on it’s the fact that a lightsaber is the coolest thing you can own at any time in your life.

 2. The light preparation

 Now, remember when we said that you would need a light strip that is at least double the size of your sabre?!
 Well, the reason for that is you need to half the strip of lights and glue the back sides of the lights together.
 This way you will ensure a steady stream of light on both sides of your sabre, not just one.
-If you don’t double down on your LEDs, you might end up with a bit of weird light sabre that shines bright at one side and barely any on the opposite.
+Therefore, if you don’t know where to get your strip light, visit here.
 This is why you are folding the LEDs.
 To diffuse the light evenly, you are going to need that parchment paper and foam wrap that has the job of holding everything tight and prevent LEDs from rattling around.
 The more layers of the parchment paper you use the more disperse the light you get but keep in mind that this also dims the light coming from the LEDs.
 All that is left to do is tightly wrap the LEDs into the parchment paper and the foam wrap.
 The last layer should be the cellophane wrap that should reflect some of the light into the blade and it should help with the insert into the tube since it is slippery by itself.
 Layer everything as much as you can to fit it nicely into the tube, and test it all out before you insert and close the sabre.

 3. The blade finish-up